yuschick/horologist/packages/horologist/src/components/DayIndicator/README.md

 ### `retrograde`

-The DOM element ID of the retrograde date indicator hand or disc.
+The DOM element ID of the retrograde day indicator hand or disc.

 | Props            | Required | Type   | Default | Value(s)                                                                                    |
 | ---------------- | -------- | ------ | ------- | ------------------------------------------------------------------------------------------- |